-Most College of Liberal Arts students graduate with a bachelor of arts (BA) degree.
+Most College of Liberal Arts (CLA) students graduate with a bachelor of arts (BA) degree.
 However, CLA also offers degrees in bachelor of music, bachelor of science, bachelor of individualized studies, and bachelor of fine arts.
 The degree you receive will be determined by the major program you choose to follow.
 You will work with your advisors to choose a major program that fits your interests, your academic goals, and your long-term professional goals.

 CLA Degree Requirements